NEW! Virtual Version of the Bean Game (and Extension Activity too)

 - #2: You just got a 2-bean raise!
 Decide where it should be spent.

 - #3: The real estate market is booming and landlords have raised rents this year.
-If you are living with relatives, do nothing.
-If you are sharing an apartment with roommates or live alone, take off 2 beans.
+If you're living with relatives, do nothing.
+If you're sharing an apartment with roommates or live alone, take off 2 beans.

 - #4: Your cable bill has increased.
-If you do not have cable, do nothing.
+If you don't have cable, do nothing.
 If you have cable, you must move one of your beans to cable from another spot.

 - #5: Your car needs new tires.
-If you do not have a car, do nothing.
+If you don't have a car, do nothing.
 If you have a car, take off 2 beans.

 - #6: Your best friend is getting married and has asked you to be in the wedding party.
-Move 3 beans to the last category under Gifts from another location.
+Move 3 beans to the last category under "Gifts" from another spending category.